suabochica/scala-learning/exercises/quickcheck/README.md

 The idea behind property-based testing is to verify that certain properties hold on your implementations.
 Instead of specifying exactly which inputs our properties should satisfy we instead generate random inputs, and run each property test on these randomly generated inputs.
 This way we increase the likelihood that our implementation is correct.

 For example, we would like to check that adding a single element to an empty heap, and then removing this element, should yield the element in question.
 We would write this requirement as follows:

-in question.
-We would write this requirement as follows:

 ```scala
 forAll { (x: Int) =>